Elementary School Music Teacher

 1. RESUME: Please submit an up-to-date resume.

 2. COVER LETTER: Please submit a well-written cover letter.
-Please include information about your experience teaching music to kindergarten students.
+Please include information about your experience teaching music to students.

 3. EVIDENCE OF STUDENT LEARNING: Submit one of the following three options: